Anxiety can rule not only your child's life, but it can rule your life as well.

 -Sandie Miller, LCSW Child Therapist

 My name is Natasha Daniels and I am a Child Therapist and mother to three vibrant, challenging and insightful children who keep me on my toes!
-I have spent the last eleven years working with children and families in my private practice Hill Child Counseling.
+I have spent the last twelve years working with children and families in my private practice Hill Child Counseling.

 I am the author of Anxiety Sucks!
 A Teen Survival Guide and How to Parent Your Anxious Toddler.
 I am the creator of AnxiousToddlers.com and the Psychcentral blog, Parenting Anxious Kids.
 My work has been featured on various sites including Huffington Post, Scary